 What is Mushroom Stroganoff?

 Stroganov is a famous Russian dish traditionally made with beef, butter, garlic, and onions, combined with sour cream.
 You serve it with pilaf rice, noodles, or even mashed potatoes.
 The dish we know today as stroganoff was named after a famous Russian family by a French chef working for them.
 Since we are making this dish vegan today, we are swapping beef for mushrooms and using dairy-free butter and vegan sour cream to bring the dish to life.

 Here’s What You Need For this Vegan Mushroom Stroganoff:

-Tamari – If you aren’t familiar with tamari, it’s a Japanese fermented soy sauce typically gluten-free.
-If you don’t mind your stroganoff being gluten-free, you can also you soy sauce instead.
+Tamari: A Japanese fermented soy sauce.
+You can also you soy sauce instead.
 Tamari or soy sauce will both add saltiness and umami to the recipe.

-Pasta – Normally, this dish uses egg noodles, but we are using rotini wheat pasta to make this vegan.
-You can also use gluten-free pasta if you’d like, but the texture may not be similar.
+Pasta: Normally, this dish uses egg noodles, but we are using rotini wheat pasta to make this vegan.

-Mustard – In this recipe, Dijon mustard is used because it has a tangy, sharp flavor with spice.
-It complements the other ingredients quite nicely.
+Mustard: It’s tangy, sharp flavor complements the other ingredients quite nicely.